ishana65/QTM347FINALproject/README.md

 # Data Cleaning

-The Dataset was originally in ARFF form and was converted to a csv file using this code:
+The Dataset was originally in ARFF form and was converted to a CSV file using this code:

 ```python
  #convert to csv